RonIsakov/RonIsakov/README.md

   Designed, built, and programmed an innovative security system using Arduino Uno and various sensors.
 Received top marks (100/100) and a citation of excellence.

 - **Nand to Tetris**
   Completed the full "Nand2Tetris" course, building a general-purpose computer system from scratch—starting with logic gates and ending with a full software hierarchy.
-Scored 100/100.
+  Scored on the project 100/100.

 ## 🪖 Military Background